kevinpruvost/kevinpruvost_epitech/CPool/README.md

 ## C Pool Projects

-I'll upload other projects when I will have the time for it.
+I'll upload other projects when I will have time for it.

 | Project | Language | Description |
 |---------|----------|-------------|